DataTable can load data of various formats, such as:

 ---|---|---|

-datafetch | Defines the start position DataTable will load data from | You want to load the particular number of records (e.g. 80), then you set datafetch:80.
+datafetch | Defines the start position DataTable will load data from | If you want to load the particular number of records (e.g. 80), set datafetch:80.
 Related sample: Setting Loading Position |

-datathrottle | Sets polling interval that can be used to decrease the number of requests to server | As a rule, data are getting loaded when a user starts to scroll DataTable.
-If he scrolls DataTable slowly, the app pushes a big amount of requests to the server, a major part of which is unnecessary.
-To exclude unnecessary requests and reduce server overloading, you can set the datathrottle property, for example to 5, and requests start to be sent to server at 5 seconds intervals.
+datathrottle | Sets polling interval that can be used to decrease the number of requests to the server | As a rule, data are getting loaded when the user starts to scroll DataTable.
+If the user scrolls DataTable slowly, the app pushes a lot of requests to the server, most of which are unnecessary.
+To exclude unnecessary requests and reduce server overloading, you can set the datathrottle property, for example to 5, and requests will be sent to the server at 5 seconds intervals.

 Related sample: Datatable: Setting Timeout for Dynamic Loading |